Inventoryframework/inventoryframework.github.io/Introduction/HowDoesTheNetworkingWork.md

 void UAC_Inventory::InternalIncreaseItemCount(FS_UniqueID ItemID, int32 Count, int32& NewCount)
 {
-    //Start moodifying the item in here
+    //Start moodifying the item in here.
+    //This was called on both client and server, so the same logic is ran for everyone.
 }
 ```
 ===

-### Why not just use a multicast?
+### Why not just use a multicast or RepNotify?

 Because of how large some RPC's can get, I did not find multicasts to be acceptable for most of the functions.
 A lot of the RPC's are just simply not relevant for most clients anyways, and managing relevancy is a lot more complicated than a simple array of actors.